Ilyass-Bougati/CDB/README.md

 ```

 # Database
-If you don't have postgres installed, you can use [docker](https://www.docker.com/)
+If you don't have postgres installed, you can use [docker](https://www.docker.com/), and run the following command to start a postgresql container
 ```bash
 docker compose up
 ```